mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

 ---
 The University of Michigan Press strongly supports the struggle for racial justice.
 We publish books in the humanities and social sciences that seek to make sense of society and culture.

+As part of this work, UMP is fostering a more inclusive academic publishing program, one that embraces and supports equity, justice, and inclusion.
+We have put together a guide of UMP titles and resources that

 This guide is by no means exhaustive and is limited to items published by UMP.

-The work of equity, justice, and inclusion is never done.
-UMP will continue to acquire titles that represent Black, indigenous, and people of color (BIPOC) and develop strategies that improve equitable access to our publications.

 Read [UMP's full statement on equity, justice, and inclusion](https://www.press.umich.edu/about#equity).